What is a “blank error” on the Datamaster DMT Breath Machine in a DUI case?

 The device manufacturer also has this to say about the “blank error” message: The Datamaster DMT may have detected a strong presence of alcohol near the instrument.
 It may be beneficial to ventilate the area prior to running an additional test.

 According to experts, the best practice is to air out the room and ventilate the area as well as wait 15 minutes to retest the subject because whatever was contaminating the ambient air also likely contaminated the subject.
+It is recommended to open windows or draw fresh air into the room where possible.
 The manufacturer also recommends ventilating the sample chamber for a minimum of 5 minutes.

 This error is not necessarily a big problem as long as the proper procedures are followed to remove the contaminated air.
 However, if the contamination has not been removed it can continue to affect the testing process by contaminating the air the subject breathing inside the room.
 Failure to address the error code can be the cause to a challenge of the reliability of any sample obtained in close temporal proximity to the code being displayed.